Mike McKee (rugby union): Rugby career

-McKee returned to the Stags in 2019.
-He made 9 appearances that year and 8 in 2020.
+McKee returned to the Stags in 2019, made 9 appearances that year and 8 in 2020.

-McKee made a move to Spain to play for Ciencias Sevilla CR during the 2019–20 División de Honor de Rugby season.
-He scored 3 tries in 9 appearances.
+McKee made a move to Spain to play for Ciencias Sevilla CR during the 2019–20 División de Honor de Rugby season, and scored 3 tries in 9 appearances.

 On 25 October 2021 McKee was announced as having signed for Moana Pasifika ahead of the 2022 Super Rugby Pacific season.

 Personal life

 McKee is of Cook Islands descent.
 McKee is the fourth member of his family to play for Southland.
 His grandfather Bill, uncle David, and cousin Scott all played for the Stags.